 You also get additional perks like priority boarding and a free checked bag.
 That will save you $50 per flight and if you travel often, it’s likely to save you hundreds of dollars per year.
 When you use this card to purchase food, beverages, or entertainment on a Delta flight, you’ll receive a 20% credit on your next statement.
 Not all in-flight purchases may be eligible, though.

 If you frequently stay at Starwood Hotels, you can build your rewards even faster.
 When you sign up for the Crossover Rewards Program, you’ll earn Delta SkyMiles® every time you stay at a Starwood Hotel — as well as Starpoints® every time you fly with Delta.

-- Large signup bonus.
+- Large intro bonus.
 With this card, you will earn 30,000 Bonus Miles after you spend $1,000 in purchases within the first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+Terms Apply.

 - Crossover rewards with Starwood Hotels.
 When you register for this program, you earn Delta SkyMiles® and Starpoints® every time you book a Delta flight or a Starwood hotel stay.

 If you don’t always fly Delta when you travel, a general travel rewards card might be a better fit.
 These cards allow you to earn rewards on hotels, car rentals, and cruises as well as airfare, so it’s easier to use your miles.
 They also give you greater flexibility to choose your flight times than you have if you’re limited to a single airline.
 And for those who don’t travel much at all, a general rewards credit card is a much better deal.
 It will give you plenty more opportunities to take advantage of the rewards that you’ve earned.